 (iii) any action taken, or proposed to be taken, to prevent a similar reportable incident.

+[Regulation 29 amended: SL 2026/82 r.
+92 and 93.]

 30. Written report of recordable incidents

-(1) The operator of a petroleum activity must, for each month, submit a written report of recordable incidents in accordance with this regulation.
+(1) The operator of an activity must, for each month, submit a written report of recordable incidents in accordance with this regulation.

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

 (2) It is a defence to a prosecution for an offence against subregulation (1) if the operator has a reasonable excuse.